 Will you take up a banner and march to war?

 Days of Wonder pulled out all the stops with this fantasy medieval game using Richard Borg’s Command & Colors system, but then passed the banner to Fantasy Flight Games, who have done very little with it since (possibly due to production costs and the game’s light-hearted tone).
 There are plenty of existing expansions to enjoy however, and the game still has the fun fantasy feel that DOW established.
-I was so impressed with this game when it was released I created a fansite for it: BattleLoreMaster.com: check it out for much more, though it’s now no longer updated.
-Be sure to read the adventures of The Raven, a character I created for the site, one of whose stories eventually appeared on the back of one of the game supplement boxes.
+I was so impressed with this game when it was released I created a fansite for it called BattleLoreMaster.com (now defunct), that featured the adventures of The Raven, a character I created for the site, one of whose stories eventually appeared on the back of one of the game supplement boxes.

 I was trudging along the muddy verge of an ancient highway, heading south back to the land of my birth, when I first heard the distant rhythm.
 I immediately stopped and hid myself among the bracken that lined the muddy ditch to the side of the road.
 I had not long to wait.
 The clanking of metal upon metal became louder, accompanied by the martial rhythm of hundreds of feet marching in time.
 And then, around a bend in the road, the vanguard of the invading army appeared.
 Knights caparisoned for war, their bright banners flapping violently in the fitful breeze, the horses snorting clouds of vapour in the still-cold air of the morning.
 Behind the knights came the main force of men drawn up in disciplined rows, their short swords banging against their thighs, the companies identified by banner bearers who held the symbols of the army aloft.
 Then, the mercenaries, groups of grubby goblins in stained bronze armour, and behind them goblins mounted on restless scaly beasts that sniffed the air as they rode by, and made me retreat further back into the bracken.